The Old Glebe

 The Old Glebe, Newcastle, Dublin South, Dublin, Republic of Ireland

-Early 18th century fine Queen Anne style Residence.
-Built between 1710/1727 as a Glebe House by Archdeacon Smyth the House.
-The gardens and ornamental lake are a fine example of listed Queen Anne style influence in Ireland.
+Early 18th century Queen Anne style residence.
+Built between 1710-1727 as a Glebe House by Archdeacon Smyth.
+The gardens and ornamental lake are an example of listed Queen Anne style influence in Ireland.

-Newcase received a charter from James the 1st and was elevated to parliamentary borough with chief magistrate in (1613).
-In (1641) Newcastle was headquarters of the Irish Forces but records from the life of the Earl of Ormond state that on an expedition to Co Kildare in the same year Newcase was burned , as a result the Tower House lost its roof.
+In 1641, Newcastle was headquarters of the Irish Forces but records from the life of the Earl of Ormond state that on an expedition to Co.
+Kildare in the same year Newcase was burned, as a result the Tower House lost its roof.

 The literary figure Jonathan Swift is associated with The Old Glebe and an ancient Yew Tree in the grounds is known as Deans Tree.
-The Old Glebe has 6 acers of gardens.
+The Old Glebe has six acers of gardens.